Gary123fff/NYCU-Computer-Vision-2025-Spring-HW3/README.md

 ## Model Architecture

-We implemented a custom Mask R-CNN in PyTorch specifically tailored for this medical segmentation task.
+I implemented a custom Mask R-CNN in PyTorch specifically tailored for this medical segmentation task.

 ### Backbone:
-- We used a Swin Transformer as the backbone due to its strength in capturing both local and global features, crucial for identifying diverse cell structures.
+- I used a Swin Transformer as the backbone due to its strength in capturing both local and global features, crucial for identifying diverse cell structures.
 An FPN (Feature Pyramid Network) was added to allow detection at multiple scales.

 ### Custom Heads:
 - **Box Head**: Replaced the default box head with a custom `CustomBoxPredictor` composed of two fully connected layers followed by classification and regression layers.